SpencerBenson/SpencerBenson/README.md

-## Hello There! 👋, Nie of you to visit
+## Hello There! 👋, Nice of you to visit.

 <!--
 **SpencerBenson/SpencerBenson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.